 An optimal solution for effective writing:

-– use short and concise phrases – get to the point as quickly as possible
+– use short and concise phrases – get to the point quickly

 – use scannable layout (categorize the content, use multiple heading levels, use visual elements like bulleted lists and coloured block text boxes which break the flow of uniform text blocks)

-– use plain and objective language (a promotion doesn’t need to sound like an ad; give your users some reasonable and objective reason why they should use your service or stay on your website)
+– use plain and objective language to build trust (a promotion doesn’t need to sound like an ad; give your users some reasonable and objective reason why they should use your service or stay on your website)